tthayza/tthayza/README.md

 </div>

 <div align="center">
-    <p align="justify"> Passionate about building digital solutions with web technologies and currently pursuing a degree in Information Technology.
-My journey into programming began as a discovery but quickly turned into a passion that drives me to enhance my skills every day.
-Along this path, I gained experience in programming and actively participated in programming events to strengthen my web development skills.
-These experiences reinforced my commitment to continuous learning and sharing knowledge with the community.
+    <p align="justify"> I am a Pre-Sales Analyst focused on the financial market, where I collaborate in developing innovative and strategic technology solutions for industry players.
+My journey includes two years of experience in front-end development using frameworks like Angular and React, along with basic knowledge of back-end development with .NET and Entity Framework.
+Currently, I am pursuing a degree in Information Technology, expanding my expertise in agile methodologies with a focus on the Scrum framework.
     </p>
 </div>